 Kathryn graduated from La Salle University, in Philadelphia, Pennsylvania with a Master’s Degree in Professional Clinical Counseling with a minor is in Addictions Counseling in 2016.
 She received her Bachelor’s Degree from Cornell University in Ithaca, New York in 2007.
 During her time at La Salle, she obtained experience in providing individual, group, and familial counseling at an intensive outpatient mental health facility.

-Currently, Kathryn is pursuing specialized training from the International Association of Eating Disorder Professionals for the treatments of eating disorders.
-Kathryn is a member of the National Eating Disorder Association and has been a longtime advocate for eating disorder awareness.
+Kathryn is a member of the American Counseling Association, National Eating Disorder Association, International Association of Eating Disorder Professionals, and Association for Size Diversity and Health.
+Currently, Kathryn is pursuing specialized training from the International Association of Eating Disorder Professionals for the treatment of Feeding or Eating Disorders.
 Kathryn is passionate about helping individuals improve body image, stop disordered eating behaviors, find peace from emotional eating, and process the negative impact of trauma on weight related challenges.

 KATHRYN'S PREVIOUS EXPERIENCE